GlenRoarke/Bioinformatics_Project/README.md

 ## Getting started

+Below is a summary of the folders and there purpose.

+### ctDNA_prep
 The ctDNA preparation step is run on the raw fastq reads, to trim low quality reads, map them to the human reference genome and recalibrate the bam files.
 Once this is completed the preprocessing scripts can be run in order to summarise the results in a table.

+### Preprocessing
 01-samTools_coverage_parallel.slurm
 This script runs the samtools coverage command in parallel on each ctDNA prepared fastq file.